|Rev. William Harmon Proffitt|

 28) In May 1925, daughter Hassie graduated from Ingersoll High School in Ingersoll, Alfalfa, Oklahoma.

 29) William's son, John William Proffitt, married Gertrude Carey on 11 Nov 1926.
 The marriage record has not yet been located.
 The source for this date is a handwritten family history by John's sister, Hassie.
+UPDATE: I have located John and Gertrude in an online Tulsa County marriage index.
+This makes sense because Gertrude's family lived in neighboring Washington County.

 30) In May 1929, daughter Bessie graduated from Mulhall High School in Mulhall, Logan, Oklahoma.
 Mulhall is about 110 miles southeast of Ingersoll.